-- Six-figure plus income by either party
+- Six figure-plus income by either party

-- Six-figure plus assets, including the home, 401K and IRA accounts, stocks, bonds, cash, precious metals, the homestead, land and property, art and any collectibles, cars, etc.
+- Six figure-plus assets, including the home, 401(k) and IRA accounts, stocks, bonds, cash, precious metals, the homestead, land and property, art and any collectibles, cars, etc.

-- Wholly or partially owned businesses, including home businesses, and professional practices
+- Wholly or partially owned businesses, including home businesses and professional practices

 - Net of debts

-The point is more people are in the "high asset" class than may be widely believed.
+The point is more people are in the “high-asset” class than may be widely believed.
 According to a report from Spectrem Group, a Chicago-based research firm, some 9 million U.S. households have a net worth of at least $1 million.
-Record stock market values and skyrocketing property values are increasing individuals' net worth.
+Record stock market values and skyrocketing property values are increasing individuals’ net worth.
 As large businesses contracted and eliminated jobs, people are starting new businesses at record numbers.
-The entrepreneurial spirit in central Texas is fueling many new businesses.
+The entrepreneurial spirit in Central Texas is fueling many new businesses.

-Williamson County Complex Property Division Attorney
+Knowledgeable And Experienced Property Division Attorney